Porges/ways-to-play/src/games/pigeon-lottery/index.md

 particularly egregious given that the distinctly Chinese game of Fan-Tan was also legalized by the bill… but only for US citizens!{%endfn%}

-At this time, the name “keno” (or “quino”) referred to an Bingo-like game from the 19th century (see the {%gameref keno-bingo %} article for more).
+At this time, the name “keno” (or “quino”) referred to a Bingo-like game from the 19th century (see the {%gameref keno-bingo %} article for more).
 This game used pre-printed sheets and randomly-drawn numbers, and is not directly related to the modern game of Keno, where sheets are marked by the players.{%fn%}As